wandonye/cared_P4/writeup.md

 #### 6. Plotted back down onto the road.

 The detected lane pixels, fitted polynomial curve and lane region are draw onto a birdview canvas by `LaneFinder.draw_lane`.
-Then the code below:
+Then the codes below:

 ```
 overlay = cv2.warpPerspective(self.draw_lane(), self.M_inv,